 Take this course to make sure you know the changes in legislation that allow and support you as a practitioner to share crucial information regarding children’s wellbeing and safety.

-• Why we need to share information.
+What will I learn?• Why we need to share information.

 • What “good” information sharing looks like.